How Much Do Tradesmen Cost in 2025?

 Plumber Hourly Rate

-Plumbers tend to charge around £41 per hour for smaller jobs such as installing a new toilet or repairing pipes.
-The standard gas safe engineer hourly rate may cost up to £60 an hour for those working with an established company, while self-employed plumbers may only charge £30 per hour.
+Plumber prices for smaller jobs such as installing a new toilet or repairing pipes tend to be around £41 per hour.
+The standard gas safe engineer hourly rate may cost up to £60 an hour for those working with an established company, while self-employed plumbers may only charge £40 per hour.
+Day rates for a plumber are usually between £180 and £350 depending on location.

 Carpenter Hourly Rate

-For furniture and door frame repairs, you can hire a carpenter who will charge an hourly rate of £35.
-The price may lower to £20 an hour for simpler tasks such as fixing kitchen cabinets, while more complex stair repairs could cost up to £40 per hour.
+For furniture and door frame repairs, joiner and carpenter prices are normally charged at an hourly rate of around £30 to £45.
+The price may lower to £20 an hour for simpler tasks such as fixing kitchen cabinets, while more complex repairs are often more expensive.

 person sawing wood